tohrux/ba/main/Chapter1/Episode2.md

 Are you here on some kind of academy-related business?
 Ours is the only one around.
 So you're here to visit Abydos Academy?
-Oh.It's bben a long time since anyone visited us.
+Oh.It's been a long time since anyone visited us.
 Let me show you the way.It's not too far from here.
 What?
 Too hungry to move?
 That's ...a problem.